ppjanka/AthenaPP-globAcc-DataAnalysis/1stLook_and_processing/README.md

 This folder contains scripts usefull in monitoring runs in progress, as well as extracting secondary diagnostics as pkl binary files.
 These pkl files can then be used to extract final products for data investigation without the need for costly re-processing of the data when changes are made.

+## Typical workflow

+ - Run diagnostics_memopt and diagnostics_memopt_tseries while the simulation progresses, in order to make sure that all the basic diagnostics are sensible, and to test whether a steady state is reached.
+One may also wish to use ../aspect_ratios to make sure that, e.g., the MRI is properly resolved.

+ - Once a range in time for time-averaging is known, use diagnostics_steady to extract all the relevant time-averaged and time-dependent data into pkl files.

+ - Move to final diagnostic products to investigate (../final_products).

 ## Contents

  - environment.yml: an Anaconda snapshot of the Python environment to be used with the scripts in this repo.